Joel C. Harbinson

 - Brokered an arrangement in which the bankrupt Alexander Community Hospital re-opened as Frye Regional Medical Center - Alexander Campus

 - During each year in office, Alexander County was recognized by the conservative John Locke Foundation as having the lowest local tax burden on its citizens of all 100 North Carolina counties.

-In 2007, Joel created and drafted the bill, which later became law, that split the 22nd Judicial District establishing a new District 22A (made up of Alexander and Iredell counties) and a new District 22B (made up of Davie and Davidson counties) which improved the efficiency of the local judicial system and guaranteed Alexander County two (2) permanent District Court judge positions.
+In 2007, Joel created and drafted a bill, which later became law under the sponsorship of Rep. Ray Warren, which split the 22nd Judicial District establishing a new District 22A (made up of Alexander and Iredell counties) and a new District 22B (made up of Davie and Davidson counties) which improved the efficiency of the local judicial system and guaranteed Alexander County two (2) permanent District Court judge positions.

-Joel now spends most of his time, outside of work, caring for his autistic son, Jarrett, who resides with him full-time.
-His only other activities include attending UNC-Chapel Hill sporting events and quarterly meetings of the Hickory Cigar Club.
+Joel now spends most of his time, outside of work, caring for his autistic son, Jarrett.
+His other activities include attending UNC-Chapel Hill sporting events and quarterly meetings of the Hickory Cigar Club.